arzumy/arzumy.github.com/_posts/2010-09-03-python-simple-http-server.md

 ---
 <p><small>{{ page.date | date_to_long_string }}</small></p>

 Every now and then I need to serve something over HTTP.
 Most of the times, it was to test out JavaScript with callbacks.
-It won't run simply by double clicking the sample HTML file, you need to serve everything.
+It won't run by double clicking the sample HTML file, you need to serve everything.

 With python simple HTTP server, all I need to do is just drop in the directory and run: